omics-tools/genome-mds/README.md

 To exit Genome-MDS, type `Control-C` in your terminal.

-If you use a conda environment for genome-mds, you need to deactivate the environment.
+If you use the conda environment for genome-mds, you may need to deactivate it.

 `conda deactivate <your-env-name>`